 Besides being used in hair loss treatment, SmartPRP® injections are also applied in other medical fields to treat sports related injuries that have affected muscles, tendons, and ligaments.
 Studies have also shown that hair loss can also be treated using platelet-rich plasma injection.
 This hair loss condition is popularly known as male pattern baldness.

 The simple answer is that science doesn’t provide 100% backing that SmartPRP® hair restoration helps to preserve or regrow lost hair.
-Below is an overview of research done which shows that hair loss can produce some good results.
+Below is an overview of research done which shows that PRP for hair loss can produce some good results.

 In this study, 11 people with androgenic alopecia were injected with SmartPRP® hair treatment injections of 2 to 3 cm³.
-The injections were administered into their scalps after every 2 weeks for three months.
+The PRP injections Los Angeles were administered into their scalps after every 2 weeks for three months.
 The number of hair follicles increased from an average of 71 to 93 units.
 Although the study was small, it revealed that SmartPRP® hair restoration can be relied upon to increase hair follicles that can increase hair density.

 This study involved 10 people who received SmartPRP® injections for 3 months and an interval of 2 to 3 weeks.
 There was progress in the number of hair strands.
 Not only did the number of hair follicles increase, but the thickness and the strength of the hair also increased.
 This study also helps to support the theory that SmartPRP® really works.
 However, since only 10 people took part in the study, it was not credible enough.